1979 Susan B Anthony Dollar Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

-Understanding the 1979 Susan B Anthony Dollar Value starts with knowing what you have.
-Most circulated 1979 Susan B. Anthony dollars you’ll find in pocket change are worth their face value of $1.00, as over 757 million were minted that year across three facilities.
+Understanding the 1979 Susan B Anthony Dollar Value starts with knowing exactly what you have.
+Most circulated 1979 Susan B. Anthony dollars you’ll find in pocket change are worth their face value of $1.00 — over 757 million were minted that year across three facilities, making them very common.

-However, uncirculated examples in mint state condition typically range from $13 to $16, depending on the mint mark.
-The story changes dramatically with rare varieties—the scarce 1979-P Wide Rim can be worth around $50 in average mint state grades, while the sought-after 1979-S Type 2 Proof commands approximately $30 in similar condition.
+However, uncirculated (never-circulated, mint-fresh) examples can range from $13 to $16 depending on the mint mark.
+The story gets exciting fast with rare varieties — the scarce 1979-P Wide Rim (also called the “Near Date”) is worth around $50 in average mint state (MS) grades, while the sought-after 1979-S Type 2 Proof commands approximately $30 in similar condition.
 High-grade specimens and major errors can reach hundreds or even thousands of dollars.

 1979 Susan B Anthony Dollar Value By Variety